Generic Name: butabarbital (byoo ta BAR bi tal)

 What other drugs will affect butabarbital?

-Taking this medicine with other drugs that make you sleepy or slow your breathing can worsen these effects.
-Ask your doctor before taking butabarbital with narcotic pain medicine, a muscle relaxer, another sleeping pill, or medicine for anxiety, depression, or seizures.
+Taking butabarbital with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 a blood thinner (warfarin, Coumadin).